How to take a screenshot on iPad, iPad Pro, and iPad Mini

 Whether it’s to capture a funny Messages conversation or to jot down a piece of information you need, at some point you’ll need to take a screenshot on your iPad.
 Keep reading, and we’ll dive right into this simple process.

-How to do a screenshot on iPad, iPad Mini, iPad Air, and iPad Pro
+How to screenshot on iPad, iPad Pro and iPad Air

 Taking an iPad screenshot couldn’t be easier, and if you’re familiar with how to do it on your iPhone, you’ll find it very similar:

 - Press and hold the home and sleep/wake buttons at the same time.

 - The screen will flash white indicating the screenshot has been taken.

 - A thumbnail will appear in the bottom-left corner of the screen.
 Tap to save and/or make edits.

 That’s it!
 And if you missed tapping on the thumbnail in the corner, don’t worry, the screenshot is saved to the Photos app by default.